blue-build/modules/README.md

 **System config:**
 `/usr/share/bluebuild/module-name/config.yml`

 **System config** is a module config which is derived from `recipe.yml` module entry.
 It is placed in this read-only directory location in order to avoid local-users writing to it.
-In terms of modifications, system config is purely intended to inform local-users about which modifications are done in `recipe.yml`, so they can potentially proceed with modifications on their own.
-In terms of functioning, the data that is obtained from system config is directly used by the module to perform its necessary functions.
+So it is used to inform local-users about which modifications are done in `recipe.yml`, so they can potentially proceed with modifications on their own.

 **Local-user config:**
 `/usr/etc/bluebuild/module-name/config.yml`

 **Local-user config** is a module config which is derived from local-user config template.
 It is placed in `/usr/etc`, which is then automatically copied to `/etc`, which is writable to local-users. `/usr/etc` local-user config can be used to reset module config that is done in `/etc`.

+System & local-user config is not there just for users, it is also directly utilized by the module, which reads the `config.yml` file & further parses the data to allow the module to have local config functionality.

 #### Config Example